15 Winter Garden Design Ideas

 5. Window boxes

-Add a dash of winter colour to your home with floral window boxes.
-Plants like pansies and cyclamen flower through the winter and are great for adding colour to pots and beds before the bulbs come up in spring.
+Add a dash of winter colour to your home’s exterior with floral window boxes.
+Plants like pansies and cyclamen flower through the winter and are great for adding colour before the bulbs come up in spring.
+They create eye-catching displays that can help brighten up even the greyest of winter days.
 See more winter flowering plants in this article from Country Living.

 6. Storage

-When the weather turns cold, it’s time to pack away summer furniture, outdoor cushions, and anything else that won’t stand up to cold temperatures and wet weather.
-Investing in a compact shed or outdoor storage unit keeps your garden furniture and tools in great condition.
+When winter approaches, it’s time to pack away summer furniture, outdoor cushions and anything that won’t stand up to cold temperatures and wet weather.
+A well-chosen storage solution, whether it’s a compact shed or outdoor storage unit, keeps your garden furniture and tools well protected and means you maintain a tidy, organised garden through the colder months.

 7. Festive decorations